 Get the latest news from the ASSP Emerging Professionals in OSH member community, including meeting updates, future engagements and education, requests for volunteers, and calls for action or advocacy.

 Of the many risks and hazards in construction and demolition work, hazardous energy is one that often gets overlooked.
-If your workforce is involved in construction and demolition operations, keep these three points in mind to help protect them from exposure to hazardous energy.
+If your workforce is involved in construction and demolition operations, keep these three points in mind.

 Without the proper PPE, healthcare workers are putting their own safety, health and well-being and that of the public at risk.
 These three concepts can help protect the health and safety of doctors, nurses, staff and the public.